SAP-samples/hana-ml-py-codejam/exercises/00-setup/setup-bas.md

 ![Dev Space is Starting](img/setup0023.png)

-Wait for the dev space to get into the **RUNNING** state and then open that dev space.
+Wait for the dev space to enter the **RUNNING** state and then open that dev space.

 ![Dev Space is Running](img/setup0026.png)